 A one-man show of artist-designed steel works by Dick Kirby

 Wrought iron and steel home accents add a special element of warmth to the Brandon Artists Guild.
-Lamps, weather vanes, candleholders, and coat racks are just a few of Dick’s work that will be shown.
+Lamps, weather vanes, candleholders, and coat racks are just a few of Dick’s works that will be shown.

 Dick combines his talent of drawing with metal in creating his gallery work.
-Dick ‘s custom work can represent any kind of imagery, such as automobiles, sailboats, and animals.
+Dick ‘s custom work can represent any kind of imagery, such as automobiles, oats, and animals.
 He is also willing to try and help with repairs, large and small.